eagletmt/neco-ghc/README.md

-# neco-ghc: ghc-mod completion for neocomplcache/neocomplete/deoplete
+# neco-ghc: ghc-mod/hhpc completion for neocomplcache/neocomplete/deoplete

-A completion plugin for Haskell, using ghc-mod
+A completion plugin for Haskell, using ghc-mod or hhpc

 ## What is neco-ghc